What is a claim?

 - Authorize them to review medical records and reports if someone is injured.

 Prompt reporting of a loss is essential.
-Depending on the situation, a delay may mean your insurance company can deny your claim — leaving you on the hook for repairs, medical bills, and lawsuits.
+Depending on the situation, a delay may mean your insurance company might deny your claim, leaving you on the hook for repairs, medical bills, and lawsuits.

 Once you alert your insurance company about the claim, it will most likely send you claims forms.
 By law, you have to return them to your provider’s claims department within a certain number of days.
-Review these and fill them out carefully to avoid delayed claim payments.
+Review these and fill them out carefully to avoid delayed claim payments if your loss is covered.

 Your insurance provider might also send an insurance adjuster.
-This person investigates your loss and offers you a settlement for repairs based on your policy terms and coverage limits.
+This person investigates your loss and, if your loss is covered, might offer you a settlement for repairs based on your policy terms and coverage limits.
 For example, your settlement offer may take into account:

 - Your deductible.
 This amount is deducted from your claim payout.

-- The type of coverage you chose.
+- The type of coverage you chose when you purchased your policy.
 Opting for actual cash value (ACV) coverage means your insurance covers the depreciated value of your property.
 A replacement cost policy pays out more, covering what it costs to replace your property with a new item of similar quality.

 - Your mortgage lender.
-Many lenders require you name them in the policy as a loss payee.
-That means claim payments go to you and your lender.
+Most policies require your lenders to be included on payment for buildings.
+That means claim payments will include both you and your lender as payees.
 Condo owners, your management company may have similar requirements.

 Your adjuster may pay your claim the day they investigate.
 Even if you accept that settlement, you can still reopen your claim if you find additional damage.
-Most policies give you a year after the loss event to file, but ask your agent to be sure.
+Most policies give you a year after the loss event to file, but ask your representative or review your policy to be sure.

 Filing a claim can be daunting if you don’t know what to expect.
 These tips may help make the claims process easier: